PIAsimoV/projet_ia/README.md

 Although one does not need a GUI, it is recommended to install the latest version of RaspBian with the GUI extension to output the prediction on screen.
 * [OpenCV 3.1 or higher - Official guide](http://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html)

-The following projects are not required to ours but they are interesting to use in order to produce benchmarkings and comparisons.
+The following projects are not required but they are interesting to use in order to produce benchmarkings and comparisons.
 One should note that they both support / are supported by OpenCV
 * [Optional] [Caffenet framework - Official guide](http://caffe.berkeleyvision.org/installation.html)
 * [Optional] [Darknet/YOLO - Official guide](https://pjreddie.com/darknet/install/)

 #### Downloading CNN  caffemodels
 In order to use a pre-trained CNN through OpenCV, one needs to download the dataset provided by **Caffenet**.
-Note that each caffemodel needs up 300 MB of free space for a total of **520 MB**.
+Note that each caffemodel needs from 300 MB up to **520 MB** of free space.

 Use the following commands in the root directory `projet_ia/` :
 ```bash